fusodoya/Mobile_Coffee_Store/README.md

 # Mobile Midterm: Coffee Store
 ## Introduction
-Hello everyone, this is my midterm project in Mobile course.
+Hello everyone, here is my midterm project in Mobile course.
 This is a individual  project.
 This project simulates a coffee ordering app.
 For more information,  let's watch the demo video below:

 ## Video demo